Nikpvn/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 ### Task 2: Deploy the Azure Stack SQL DB Resource Provider

+Note: On the Azure Stack Host machine run the following commands in elevated mode to have the latest Azure Powershell Module installed.
+SQL RP and Latest Azure Stack uses newer version of Azure Powershell Module

+-Install the AzureRM.Bootstrapper module.
+Select Yes when prompted to install NuGet

+    Install-Module -Name AzureRm.BootStrapper

+-Install and import the API Version Profile required by Azure Stack into the current PowerShell session.

+    Use-AzureRmProfile -Profile 2018-03-01-hybrid -Force

+    Install-Module -Name AzureStack -RequiredVersion 1.6.0

 1. From the Azure Stack Host, you will need to locate the IP address of the Azure Stack "Privileged Endpoint."
 Click **Start**, **Windows Administrative Tools** followed by **Hyper-V Manager**.

     ![The Azure Stack Host menu displays with Hyper-V Manager selected.](images/Hands-onlabstep-by-step-AzureStackimages/media/image52.png)